Skip to main content

 • Infant mortality: Babies born to Black women die at a rate that is more than double that of babies born to White women.

-• Behavioral health: LGBTQIA+ individuals have a higher risk of some behavioral health conditions; they may be up to 2.5 times more likely to experience depression, anxiety and substance misuse.
+• Behavioral health: LGBTQ+ individuals have a higher risk of some behavioral health conditions; they may be up to 2.5 times more likely to experience depression, anxiety and substance misuse.

 • Obesity: Hispanic/Latino children ages 6-11 have a prevalence of obesity that is twice the prevalence for White children of the same age, while Hispanic/Latino kids between 2-5 years old have a prevalence rate that is four times higher than their White peers.